 IGMP snooping switches are gradually entering the core of the network.
 Maybe some people are still not familiar with the fresh terms such as IGMP snooping, IGMP snooping switch, etc. What is IGMP snooping?
 What is IGMP snooping switch?
-All tells in this post.

 What Is IGMP Snooping?